heyunh2015/AttList/README.md

 AttList learns the user preference from training datasets and then ranks the lists for the users in testing datasets.
 Folder AttList_cikm2019 contains our code and preprocessed datasets with split used in our paper.
 Folder attList_CIKM2019_data contains raw datasets without preprocessed (which have been de-identified.
 No real user id, list id and item id are released, no worries!).

 #### Input
-The input of AttList includes the set of interactions between users and lists from the training dataset:
+The input of AttList includes the set of interactions between users and lists:

 ``userId [listId_1, listId_2, listId_3,...]``

 which means that the user interacted with the lists (e.g., playlists on Spoftify).
-These interactions are stored in userList_*.txt file, like AttList/AttList_cikm2019/data/goodreads/userList_goodreads.txt.
-Note that we split userList_*.txt into train.txt, validation.txt and test.txt and only use train.txt in the training phase, otherwise the information will be leaked.
+These interactions are stored in userList_\*.txt file, like AttList/AttList_cikm2019/data/goodreads/userList_goodreads.txt.

+Note that we split userList_\*.txt into train.txt, validation.txt and test.txt and only use train.txt in the training phase, otherwise the information will be leaked.
 Of course, validation.txt is for hyper-parameters selection and test.txt is for the evaluation.

 The format of train.txt, validation.txt and test.txt are like this: